-- Just use seqlock_t! - Unless you cannot afford the atomic-instruction and memory-barrier overhead - If you really believe you cannot afford the atomicinstruction and memory-barrier overhead, do the measurements again, and carefully analyze the results!!! - If you really cannot afford this, you can use big reference count in some special cases seqlock_t Timer Handling write_seqlock(&xtime_lock); cur_timer->mark_offset(); do_timer_interrupt(irq, NULL, regs); write_sequnlock(&xtime_lock);
+- Just use seqlock_t! - Unless you cannot afford the atomic-instruction and memory-barrier overhead: - If you really believe you cannot afford the atomic-instruction and memory-barrier overhead, do the measurements again, and carefully analyze the results!!! - If you really cannot afford this, you can use big reference count in some special cases seqlock_t Timer Handling

-• Timer update
+• Timer update: